Dates and Deadlines

 In your program proposal, please answer the following questions:

-- Discuss your experience with and commitment to address equity, diversity and inclusion in your practice.
+3. Discuss your experience with and commitment to address equity, racial justice, diversity, inclusion, and decolonization in your practice.

 The proposal is approximately 5 pages, double-spaced (not including title page and references), and must be written in an academic format (APA or other), properly referenced, and ideas must be grounded in relevant bodies of scholarship.

-The MSW Admissions Committee will follow principles of equity, inclusion, and diversity in the evaluation of your proposal.
+The MSW Admissions Committee will follow principles of equity, racial justice, diversity, inclusion, and decolonization in the evaluation of your proposal.

 In your thesis proposal: